AyyasyRosadi/Electron-Webview-App/readme.md

 simple way:

 1. Installing Package
-> if you dont have npm or yarn you can download from this url https://nodejs.org/en/download
+> if you dont have npm or yarn you can download from this url https://nodejs.org/en/download.
 - using npm: "run npm i"
 - using yarn: "yarn install"
-2. Create .env file and insert your url name,you can see the example like on .example.env file.
+2. Create .env file and insert your url name, you can see the example like on .example.env file.
-3. Run it
+3. Run it.
 - using npm : "npm run start"
 - using yarn : "yarn start"
 if work then continue to next step!

-4. Run this command: " electron-packager ./ "your-application-name" --platformm=win32 --arch=x64 --icon=./example.ico
+4. Run this command: "electron-packager ./ "your-application-name" --platformm=win32 --arch=x64 --icon=./example.ico"
+   - if success you will see a new folder with your application name
-5. Open bundle and run the exe file
+6. Open folder and run the exe file,

 Note:
 > You must modify file package.json using your app name in